wurmlab/flo/README.md

 Now edit `opts.yaml` to indicate:
 1. Location of source and target assembly in FASTA format (required).
 2. Location of GFF3 file(s) containing annotations on the source assembly.
 If this is omitted, flo will stop after generating the chain file.
+3. BLAT parameters (optional).
+By default the target assembly is assumed to be of the same species.
+If the target assembly is a different (but closely related) species, you may want to lower `minIdentity`.
-3. Number of CPU cores to use (required - not auto detected).
+4. Number of CPU cores to use (required - not auto detected).

 Here, it's important to note that flo can only work with transcripts and their child exons and CDS.
 Transcripts can be annotated as: mRNA,